-In fictionland, metal can be just about unbreakable.
-Many fictional universes have a special kind of metal that far surpasses the ability of iron and steel.
+Fictional materials that are extremely durable.
 This can range from fairly plausible, like a metal that is bullet proof even in thin sheets, to insane, such as being able to withstand a supernova.
-As an added bonus, most of these metals have Awesome McCool Names
+As an added bonus, most of these materials have Awesome McCool Names

 , usually ending in -ium or -ite.